 - Spend only what you have.
 Debit cards are not a credit product, you can only spend what you’ve deposited into the account and nothing more.
-This is great for the budget conscious travellers.
+This is great for the budget-conscious traveller.

 - No emergency cash.
 This can be a negative as well as a positive.
 There’s no access to cash through a cash advance facility if you find yourself in trouble and in need of funds not already in the account.